HannesDiemerling/IV-Implementation/iv_in_python.md

 Another reason why starting with a trainset size of zero is the practical problem that some classifiers need a certain minimum amount of samples to work.
 An example is the K-nearest Neighbor classifier that predicts a new sample by taking a majority voting of the k nearest neighbors.
-Logically a trainset would have to have at least k samples (and if it had exactly k samples a new sample would have exactly these k samples as nearest neighbors, so the classification would be independent from the features of the new sample).
+Logically a trainset would have to have at least k samples (and if it had exactly k samples a new sample would have exactly these k samples as nearest neighbors, so the classification would be independent of the features of the new sample).
 <!-- Also the formular doesn't work for n=0 wegen zero division. -->
 In this implementation the default value for the startsize of the trainset is 2, this is also a good value for most cases, if data is plenty, increasing the start trainset size to 10 makes sense, as early values are often less stable.